-R1 Stynie Road (MLDP Policies H1, IMP1 and Mosstodloch R1) and departure issues (E9)
+R1 Stynie Road (MLDP 2015 Policies H1, IMP1, Mosstodloch R1 and R1 Stynie Road proposed MLDP 2020) and departure issues (E9)

 The site comprises roughly half of the larger R1 Mosstodloch residential designation with an indicative capacity of 50 houses.
 The text accompanying the designation outlines that a 15m landscaped strip should be provided along the northern boundary and the avenue of trees along Stynie Road should be extended along the site frontage.
 In addition structural landscaping will be required within the site to ensure visually discrete groupings of houses.
 Road improvements to Stynie Road will be required, including widening of the road, provision of footways/cycleway, extension of street lighting and speed limits.
 Two points of access should be provided onto Stynie Road.
 Due to the proximity of the River Spey SAC, information should be provided in support of proposals to ensure measures can be put in place to avoid adverse impact on water quality.